Experience

 Criminal Trial of an individual accused of trespass and violation of a protective order

-In a two-day trial, Jeff plead the defense of “mistaken identity.”
-Jeff’s client was found not guilty on all charges.
+Admon Law Firm plead the defense of “mistaken identity” in a two-day criminal trial against our client for violating a protective order.
+Our client was found not guilty on all charges.

 State of Washington v.
 Walsh